Art as a Permanent Record: The KGS Studios Collections

 Do you handle archival framing and worldwide shipping?

-Absolutely.
-We offer a complete, bespoke, turn-key experience.
-This includes consultation on custom museum-grade frames, 22-karat gold leaf nameplates, and professional lighting.
-We provide personal “white glove” delivery throughout Texas for our larger works, and can arrange for professional art shippers and custom crating for nationwide and international delivery.
+Yes, we offer a comprehensive, customized experience.
+This includes advice on museum-quality frames, 22-karat gold leaf nameplates, and professional lighting.
+We offer personal “white glove” delivery in Texas for larger works, and can arrange for professional shipping and custom crating for deliveries across the country and worldwide.